+Many top-rated medical schools in the country have degrees in oncology.
+Review some of the top-ranked schools in the country with these kinds of programs to decide which is right for you.
 Oncology programs can usually be found at university medical schools and lead to a Doctor of Medicine (M.D.) and Doctor of Philosophy (Ph.D.).
-Once enrolled, aspiring oncologists study cancer biology, genetics and radiation physics.
+Once enrolled, aspiring oncologists study cancer biology, genetics, and radiation physics.
 Program features include opportunities for research and residencies.

 |School Highlight: This university offers 11 different medical degree programs and 17 Ph.D. programs.|

-The Duke University School of Medicine offers an extensive amount of medical degree programs, like the Pathologists' Assistant Program, Master of Management in Clinical Informatics, Master of Biomedical Sciences, Clinical Research Training Program, Medical Scientist Training Program and the Doctor of Medicine Program.
-Ph.D. programs are also available in Cell and Molecular Biology, Cell Biology Program, Molecular Cancer Biology, Molecular Genetics & Microbiology, and Structural Biology & Biophysics.
+According to U.S. News & World Report, Duke had the 5th-best internal medicine program during 2016.
+The Duke University School of Medicine offers an extensive amount of medical degree programs, like the Pathologists' Assistant Program, Master of Management in Clinical Informatics, Master of Biomedical Sciences, Clinical Research Training Program, Medical Scientist Training Program, and the Doctor of Medicine Program.
+Ph.D. programs are also available in cell and molecular biology, cell biology, molecular cancer biology, molecular genetics and microbiology, and structural biology and biophysics.

 Top Oncology Schools